lammps/lammps/doc/src/compute_heat_flux.rst

 See :doc:`compute stress/atom <compute_stress_atom>`
 and :doc:`compute centroid/stress/atom <compute_stress_atom>`
-for possible definitions of atomic stress :math:`\mathbf{S}_i` in the case of thee-body and larger many-body interactions.
+for possible definitions of atomic stress :math:`\mathbf{S}_i` in the case of bonded and many-body interactions.
 The tensor multiplies :math:`\mathbf{v}_i` as a 3x3 matrix-vector multiply to yield a vector.
-Note that as discussed below, the :math:`\frac{1}{V}` scaling factor in the equation for :math:`\mathbf{J}` is NOT included in the calculation performed by these computes; you need to add it for a volume appropriate to the atoms included in the calculation.
+Note that as discussed below, the 1/:math:`{V}` scaling factor in the equation for :math:`\mathbf{J}` is NOT included in the calculation performed by these computes; you need to add it for a volume appropriate to the atoms included in the calculation.